 - Excess watery or dry eyes, which usually improves after time.

-Both upper and lower eyelid surgery can be carried out under local anaesthetic or under general anaesthetic.
+Eyelid surgery can be carried out under local anaesthetic or under general anaesthetic.
 In a typical procedure incisions are made following the natural lines of your eyelids; in the creases of upper lids and just below the lashes in the lower lids.
 These incisions are extended a little way into the crow’s feet or laughter lines at the corner of the eyes.
-Through this incision surplus fat is removed and excess sagging skin is removed.
+Through this incision, surplus fat is removed and excess sagging skin is removed.